per1234/EtherEvent/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEvent.begin(password)` - initialize EtherEvent and set the authentication password.
+`EtherEvent.begin(password, [eventLengthMax,] [payloadLengthMax])` - Initialize EtherEvent. begin() must be called
-- Parameters: password
+- Parameter: password - password used to authenticate event transmission
-  - Type: const char
+  - Type: char array
+- Parameter(optional): eventLengthMax - The maximum length of event that can be received.
+Longer events will be truncated to this length.
+EtherEvent reserves SRAM to buffer the received event so this value effects the amount of memory used.
+  - Type: byte
+- Parameter(optional): payloadLengthMax - The maximum length of payload that can be received.
+Longer payloads will be truncated to this length.
+EtherEvent reserves SRAM to buffer the received payload so this value effects the amount of memory used.
+  - Type: byte
 - Returns: none

-`EtherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. readEvent() or flushReceiver() must be called before the next event can be received.
+`EtherEvent.availableEvent(ethernetServer)` - Receives new event if an event is not already buffered.
-- Parameters: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
+- Parameter: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
   - Type: EthernetServer
-- Returns: Number of chars in the event including the null terminator at the end of the string.
+- Returns: Buffer size required to receive the event.
+This is the length of the received event and the null terminator.
   - Type: byte

-`EtherEvent.availablePayload()` - Returns the number of chars of payload including null terminator available to read. availableEvent() must be called first.
+`EtherEvent.availablePayload()` - availableEvent() must be called first.
-- Parameters: none
+- Parameter: none
-- Returns: Number of chars in the payload including the null terminator at the end of the string.
+- Returns: Buffer size required to receive the payload.
+This is the length of the received payload and the null terminator.
   - Type: byte

-`EtherEvent.readEvent(char eventBuffer[])` - Puts the event in the passed array. availableEvent() must be called first.
-- Parameter: eventBuffer - size a char array according to the result of availableEvent () and pass it to the readEvent  function.
+`EtherEvent.readEvent(eventBuffer)` - Puts the event in the passed array. availableEvent() must be called first.
+Size a char array according to the result of availableEvent() and pass it to readEvent().
 After that it will contain the event.
+- Parameter: eventBuffer - Buffer to hold the received event.
-  - Type: char
+  - Type: char array
 - Returns: none

-`EtherEvent.readPayload(char payloadBuffer[])` - Puts the payload string in the passed array. availableEvent() must be called first.
-- Parameter: payloadBuffer - size a char array according to the result of availablePayload () and pass it to the readPayload  function.
+`EtherEvent.readPayload(payloadBuffer)` - Puts the payload string in the passed array. availableEvent() must be called first.
+Size a char array according to the result of availablePayload() and pass it to readPayload().
 After that it will contain the payload.
+- Parameter: payloadBuffer - Buffer to hold the received payload.
-  - Type: char
+  - Type: char array
 - Returns: none

 `EtherEvent.senderIP()` - Returns the IP address of the sender of the most recent event.
 Must use the modified Ethernet library and enable the function in EtherEvent.cpp the line that starts with  //#define REMOTEIP change to #define REMOTEIP or this will return only 0.0.0.0.
 Instructions for the ethernet library modification here: http://forum.arduino.cc/index.php?topic=82416.0
-- Parameters:none
+- Parameter:none
 - Returns: IP address of the sender
   - Type: IPAddress

-`EtherEvent.flushReceiver()` - clear any buffered event and payload data so a new event can be received
+`EtherEvent.flushReceiver()` - Clear any buffered event and payload data so a new event can be received.
-- Parameters:none
+- Parameter:none
 - Returns:none

-`EtherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[], sendPayload[])` - Send an event and payload
+`EtherEvent.sendEvent(ethenetClient, sendIP, sendPort, sendEvent[], [sendPayload[]])` - Send an event and payload
-- Parameters: ethernetClient - the EthernetClient object created in the Ethernet setup of the user's sketch
+- Parameter: ethernetClient - the EthernetClient object created in the Ethernet setup of the user's sketch
   - Type: EthernetClient
 - Parameter: sendIP: IP address to send the event to
   - Type: IPAddress